Nexmo/station/_api/voice/ncco.md

 `timeout` |  If the call is unanswered, set the number in seconds before Nexmo stops ringing `endpoint`.
 The default value is `60`.
 `limit` | Maximum length of the call in seconds.
 The default and maximum value is `7200` seconds (2 hours). | No `machineDetection` | Configure the behavior when Nexmo detects that a destination is an answerphone.
 Set to either: <ul markdown="1"><li>`continue` - Nexmo sends an HTTP request to `event_url` with the Call event `machine`</li><li>`hangup` - end the Call</li></ul>   |
 `eventUrl` | Set the webhook endpoint that Nexmo calls asynchronously on each of the possible [Call states](/api/voice#status).
-If `eventType` is set to `synchronous` the `eventUrl` can return an NCCO that overrides the current NCCO when a timeout occurs. | Yes
+If `eventType` is set to `synchronous` the `eventUrl` can return an NCCO that overrides the current NCCO when a timeout occurs. | No
 `eventMethod` | The HTTP method Nexmo uses to make the request to <i>eventUrl</i>.
 The default value is `POST`. | No

 ### Examples